stellar/java-stellar-anchor-sdk/docs/01 - Running & Configuring the Application/A - Running & Configuring the Application.md

 ### Secrets
 Secrets are passed to the Anchor Platform (and Anchor Reference Server) via environment variables, which can be set either through command line or using a `.env` file.
 A list of secret environment variables and their descriptions can be found in the [`example.env`] file.
-The following environment variables are required:
+The following environment variables are required for the Anchor Platform:

 Note: secrets will always start with 'SECRET'